-Notes on entitlement to attend and vote at the Annual General Meeting
+Notes on entitlement to attend and vote at the Annual General Meeting:

-- 1. A member who is entitled to attend and vote at the above-mentioned meeting is entitled to appoint a proxy or proxies to attend and, on a poll, vote instead of him or her in respect of such shares.
-A proxy need not be a member of the Company. - 2.
-A Form of Proxy is enclosed which, to be valid, must be completed and delivered, sent by post or sent by facsimile to +44 (0)1624 681392 together with the power of attorney or other authority (if any) under which it is signed (or a certified copy of such authority) to IOMA House, Hope Street, Douglas, Isle of Man IM1 1AP so as to arrive not later than 11.00 a.m. on 7 August 2019, being 48 hours before the time of the meeting. - 3.
-Completion and return of a Form of Proxy does not preclude a member from attending and voting in person should they wish to do so. - 4.
-The Company, pursuant to Regulation 22 of the Uncertificated Securities Regulations 2006 (Isle of Man), specifies that only those members registered in the register of members as at 11.00 a.m. on 7 August 2019 (or in the event that the meeting is adjourned, on the register of members 48 hours before the time of any adjournment meeting) shall be entitled to attend or vote at the meeting in respect of the Ordinary Shares registered in their name at that time.
-Changes to entries on the register of members after 11.00 a.m. on 7 August 2019 (or, in the event that the meeting is adjourned, on the register of members after 11.00 a.m. on 7 August 2019 (or, in the event that the meeting is adjourned, on the register of members less than 48 hours before the time of any adjourned meeting) shall be disregarded in determining the rights of any person to attend or vote at the meeting.
+- 1. In accordance with current guidance regarding Covid-19 and the travel restrictions into the Isle of Man, we recommend that you should not attempt to physically attend the AGM.
+Instead, we recommend that you vote by proxy, in accordance with the instructions below, so as to arrive not later than 11.00 a.m. on 19 August 2020, being 48 hours before the time of the meeting. - 2.
+A Form of Proxy is enclosed which, to be valid, must be completed and delivered to FIM Capital Limited, either by post to 55 Athol Street, Douglas, Isle of Man, IM1 1LA, or sent by facsimile to +44 (0)1624 681392 or scanned and e-mailed to HRoberts@fim.co.im, together with the power of attorney or other authority (if any) under which it is signed (or a certified copy of such authority) so as to be received by FIM Capital Limited by not later than 11.00 a.m. on 19 August 2020, being 48 hours before the time of the meeting. - 3.
+The Company, pursuant to Regulation 22 of the Uncertificated Securities Regulations 2006 (Isle of Man), specifies that only those members registered in the register of members as at 11.00 a.m. on 19 August 2020 (or in the event that the meeting is adjourned, on the register of members 48 hours before the time of any adjournment meeting) shall be entitled to vote in respect of the Ordinary Shares registered in their name at that time.
+Changes to entries on the register of members after 11.00 a.m. on 19 August 2020 (or, in the event that the meeting is adjourned, on the register of members less than 48 hours before the time of any adjourned meeting) shall be disregarded in determining the rights of any person to vote.